 Gunter also advices, 'if budget is an issue, we like to install a second fridge within the kitchen island.
 Where possible, we recommend installing this on the working side of the island so that it’s out of the view of guests.'

 Extraction needs to be carefully considered, especially if it’s over an island.
 Make sure that any open plan space has good air circulation – you don’t want last night’s food aromas to loiter.

 A ceiling-mounted extractor can sometimes be quite intrusive, especially if housed within a conservatory-style kitchen.
 If this is the case, a down-draft extractor set into the surface of the island, or a discreet integrated ceiling-mounted model makes for a good solution.

 How do you build a kitchen for entertaining?

 To build a kitchen for entertaining, it's vital to focus on the room's layout so that there is enough space for guests to sit comfortably, without getting in the way of the cook.
-This might mean dividing the cooking and dining zones with a kitchen island or peninsula so that the cook can face outwards while she/he caters and can still socialize with guests, but with a degree of separation.
+This might mean dividing the cooking and dining zones with a kitchen island or kitchen peninsula ideas, so that the cook can face outwards and still socialize with guests, but with a degree of separation.

 Open-plan layouts also make coming together easy.
 ‘A chef never wants to feel disconnected from their family and guests.
 An open concept living area not only allows for better flow when entertaining, but it also promotes interaction during both social gatherings and everyday activities, like enjoying your morning coffee, preparing lunches, or completing homework,’ enthuses Benjamin Johnston, creative director, Benjamin Johnston Design.